dlite-tools/NLPiper/README.md

 #### Compose
 Compose applies the chosen transformers into a given document.
-It restricts the order that the transformers can be applied, first are the Cleaners, then the Tokenizers and lastly the Normalizers.
+It restricts the order that the transformers can be applied, first are the Cleaners, then the Tokenizers and lastly the Normalizers and Embeddings.

-It is possible to create a compuse using the steps from a processed document:
+It is possible to create a compose using the steps from a processed document:
 ```python
 >>> new_pipeline = Compose.create_from_steps(doc.steps)
 ```